There are two groups of individual membership: professional accredited membership and non-accredited membership Student and Affiliate membership.

-There are two groups of individual membership: accredited corporate membership and non-accredited Student and Affiliate membership.
-Becoming an accredited member of IfA identifies you as someone who has demonstrated to third parties that you have the necessary skills and ethics to carry out work to relevant standards.
+Becoming a professionally accredited member of CIfA identifies you as someone who has demonstrated to third parties that you have the necessary skills and ethics to carry out work to relevant standards.
+By joining your fellow professionals you increase the membership, strengthen the profession and so ensure that our voice is more representative and more clearly heard.
 It also shows that you have a commitment to maintain and enhance your skills and knowledge by signing up to a Code of conduct that requires you to carry out regular CPD.
-IfA accredited members must carry out 50 hours of CPD over each two-year period.
+CIfA accredited members must carry out 50 hours of CPD over each two-year period.

 Accreditation is the most important form of professional recognition.
 For employers, taking on an accredited individual provides comfort that an independent body, the professional institute, has assessed the employee's competence against the competence matrix benchmarks, and that the professional employee has made a commitment to professional standards and ethics.
-Frequently, IfA or similar professional membership is cited in job adverts.
+Frequently, CIfA or similar professional membership is cited in job adverts.

 “As a professional archaeologist I want to be seen as someone who will apply a set of standard codes of practice to the work I carry out.
-Achieving the various grades of membership as my experience builds will help to keep my career focussed.”
-PIfA member
+Achieving the various grades of membership as my experience builds will help to keep my career focused.”

 From an external or client perspective, again accreditation provides a clear indication of professionalism, including a commitment by the professional to maintain and develop skills (and not to seek to take on responsible roles in areas where he/she presently lacks the necessary skills).
 Finally, if any issues arise about the quality of work provided by an accredited member there is a system to pursue this through disciplinary allegations.

 “Membership is by peer review and it is a way of ensuring our ... clients can have confidence in my abilities.”